Common Questions About Breastfeeding

-Infants can't be spoiled.
+Newborns can't be spoiled.
 When your baby needs comfort, food, or holding, she'll cry to let you know.
-When you respond to your baby's needed, you help her trust you.
+When you respond to your baby's needs, you help her learn to trust you.
 This is a time to shower your baby with love and attend to her needs.

 Babies eat a lot.
-Their stomachs are very small when they are born, and breastmilk is easily and quickly digested.
-This is even more true during a growth spurt.
-Growth spurts usually happen at 2 and 6 weeks of age.
+Their stomachs are very small when they are born, and mother's milk is easily and quickly digested.
+This is even truer during a growth spurt.
+Growth spurts usually happen around 2 and 6 weeks of age.
 They happen again at 3 and 6 months.
 During these times, your baby will breastfeed more often.
 Don’t be alarmed.
 Your baby will not need formula or supplements.
-You will make all the milk that your baby needs.
+You will make all the milk that your baby needs because milk production is a "supply and demand" situation (baby's demand will increase mom's supply).